Overgrown land

 Report a problem

-If you have not been able to talk to the property owner and the property is in a built-up urban area, village area, industrial or business area, contact Council 02 6670 2400 or report a problem.
+If you have not been able to talk to the property owner and the property is in a built-up urban area, village area, industrial or business area, you can report the problem to us.
 You will need to provide the following details:

 • your name, address and phone number